-Budgeted cost: £46,300
+Budgeted cost: £35,000

-Activity Evidence that supports this approach Challenge number(s) addressed Gap analysis completed by all class teachers and subject leads EEF Guide to supporting school planning EEF Guide to supporting school planning 2 Sounds-Write training for all staff across the Federation to ensure a NFER research 'The quality of teaching is the most important school-based factor affecting children's attainment, 2/3 avetematic approach to particularly for those from disadventaged systematic approach to the teaching of phonics particularly for those from disadvantaged backgrounds.'
-High quality speech and language interventions delivered through CPD and through engagement with speech and language therapists.
+Activity Evidence that supports this approach Challenge number(s) addressed Gap analysis completed by all class teachers and subject leads EEF Guideto supporting school planning EEF Guide to supporting school planning 2 Sounds-Write trainingfor all staff across the Federation to ensure a NFER research 'The quality of teachingis the most important school-based factor affecting children's attainment, 2/3 avatamatia approach tatha particularly for those from disadventaged systematic approach tothe teaching of phonics particularly for those from disadvantaged backgrounds.'
+High quality speech and language interventions delivered through CPD and through engagementwith speech and language therapists.
 EEF Guide to supporting school planning 1 Curriculum Continuity Project - Curriculum planning is rooted in knowledge and skills that children need to succeed in later life.
 Teacher capacity is sufficient and teachers are adequately trained to deliver quality first teaching across subjects.
 NFER research 'The quality of teaching is the most important school-based factor affecting children's attainment, particularly for those from disadvantaged backgrounds.'
 DFE - Subject curriculum reviews 2/4 Specialist support from our link educational psychologist to ensure appropriate interventions are in place and relevant referrals have been made to other agencies.
 Sage journals - Psychology, learning and Teaching July 2021 5/6 Ensure quality teaching and learning so that all teaching is outstanding and learning is long term.
-Peer reviews to be completed within the Trust.
+Peer reviews to be completed within theTrust.
 Moderation across the trust and modelling of good practice shared.
 Great teachers are especially important for pupils from disadvantaged backgrounds.
-For disadvantaged pupils, the difference between a good and bad teacher is a whole year's learning (Sutton Trust 2011 and social mobility Commission 2014b).
+For disadvantaged pupils, the difference between a good and bad teacher is a whole year's learning (SuttonTrust 2011 and social mobility Commission 2014b).
 Strategies to develop metacognitive thinking are most effective when subject specific rather than through the teaching of 'generic thinking skills'.
 EEF Metacognition and self-regulated learning review (May 2020) 1, 2, 3, 4 CPD arranged and delivered by SENDCO and BCCET Director of SEND, for teaching and support staff on evidence-based interventions, such as Reading Plus and NELI.
 EEF tiered approach to 2021 1/2/3